In my previous post (Autopilot FAQs), I tried to clarify the general misconceptions and give a clear overview of Windows Autopilot.

 This is where an IT Admin will start registering the Device to the Windows Autopilot service by uploading the Device hash to Intune.

 NOTE 1 – At this point, I need to clarify that the Intune service and the Autopilot service are mostly not the same.
-This is a misconception I hear from many admins to date.
+This is a misconception I have heard from many admins to date.
 Windows Autopilot is an entirely different independent service separate from the Intune service.

 Add Windows Autopilot Devices